When you’re sick you also feel awful: no appetite, weak, sleepy, feverish, achy, and so on. This is called, appropriately so, the sickness syndrome.

 Saper, Romanovsky & Scammell (2012) wrote a beautiful review of the neural circuits underlying this collection of symptoms.
 In a nutshell, the immune system releases cytokines to fight the inflammation, which in turn stimulate the release of prostaglandins.
 Prostaglandins bind to various areas in the brain to produce the sickness syndrome symptoms.
 Below are outlined 4 simplified circuits which the non-specialists can skip entirely.

-- in median preoptic nucleus which will lead to a cascade involving dorsomedial hypothalamus, rostral meduallary raphe and finally the spinal cord to produce fever by activating the brown adipose tissue.
+- in median preoptic nucleus which will lead to a cascade involving dorsomedial hypothalamus, rostral medullary raphe and finally the spinal cord to produce fever by activating the brown adipose tissue.

 - in preoptic area which will lead to the inhibition of the brain’s analgesic system involving the descending projections of the periaqueductal grey to spinal cord, thus promoting achiness.